jeremyjh/dialyxir/README.md

 The `--incremental` flag overrides the mix.exs setting, allowing you to test incremental mode without modifying your configuration.

 **Note:** Incremental mode requires OTP 26 or later.
-Incremental PLT files are separate from standard PLTs and are managed by Dialyzer itself.
+Incremental PLT files live alongside the classic PLTs in `priv/plts` and are managed by Dialyzer itself.
 If you're running OTP < 26, dialyxir will halt with an error explaining how to proceed.

+**CI tip:** cache `priv/plts` exactly as you would for classic PLTs.
+The same cache entries now include Dialyzer's incremental metadata, so restoring that directory before `mix dialyzer --incremental` preserves the speedups across builds.

 ### Ignore Warnings
 #### Dialyxir defaults